arch-linux-calamares-installer/alci-iso-dev/README.md

 * chaotic-mirrorlist

 You can even add packages from your own personal local repo.
+Run the rebuild script before creating an ISO.

 If you know you are going to need drivers for graphical cards or NICs put them on the iso.